Country Report Belgium

 Definition of research misconduct

-For the VCWI, in concluding whether there is research misconduct, the European Code of Conduct for Research Integrity is decisive together with, if any, the more detailed guidelines of the affiliated research institution in question.
+For the VCWI, in concluding whether there is research misconduct, the most recent European Code of Conduct for Research Integrity is decisive together with, if any, the more detailed guidelines of the affiliated research institution in question.
 National and international codes and regulations can also be taken into consideration by the VCWI.
 For research misconduct, the European Code of Conduct for Research Integrity refers to fabrication, falsification and plagiarism and examples of other unacceptable practices of a serious nature.
 Research misconduct does not include honest error or differences of opinion.

 (Second) opinions